parvej3300/exercise/README.md

 This is a readme file where I will start my exercise.
 I have added a new line in the new feature branch.

-This is coming from fearure branch
+This is coming from feature branch
+This is for 1st rebase
+This is for 2nd rebase
+This is my 3rd rebase

 1st commit fork
 change in newbranch from local